LittleBigRefresh/Docs/Docs/topics/discord/faq.md

 Not at the moment.
 PPSSPP support is in the works, but is currently not possible.

-## Q: I followed the PSP guide, but my game wont connect!
+## Q: I followed the PSP guide, but my game wont connect, how do I fix it?

 Make sure to update your game to the latest version v2.0.5, as that is the only version we support.
 LBP PSP Alpha, or a non-updated version will not work.
+Also make sure to update your PSP to a CFW based on 6.61.
 If you still cannot connect, ask for help in <#1049223665998372947>.

+## Q: My PSP can't connect to my WiFi network, is there any way to still connect?

+You can setup a 2.4G hotspot on your phone or computer with no password, then use that on your PSP.

+## Q: The Vita web browser crashes when trying to go to a website, how do I fix this?

+Disable the reScaler plugin, it conflicts with the PSP web browser.